fatihhcan/Favorite-Books-APP/README.md

 - **Sembast** package was used for the local database.

-## Flutter Packages Available in the Project:
+## Flutter Packages Available in the Project

 **flutter_screenutil:** A flutter plugin for adapting screen and font size.Guaranteed to look good on different models.